opencog/opencog/opencog/pln/rules/README.md

   instantiation and generalization.
 - `term` contains rules dealing with deduction, abduction, induction and inversion.
 - `wip` contains work-in-progress rules, incomplete or broken.
+Often only compatible with the forward chainer.

 ## PLN Examples